 No one intends to argue or fight with their spouse, especially as there’s research to suggest that children (even babies), who often witness battles between their parents can be more at risk of anxiety, depression and aggression later on in life.
 So what’s the middle ground?
 Should parents bottle up emotions until the kids go off to bed?
 Or is an occasional row a healthy thing for kids to witness, as long it’s done respectfully?

 Read more: Does Your Childhood Affect How You Parent?

-Not All Fighting Is Equal – Constructive and Destructive Marital Conflict
+Constructive And Destructive Marital Conflict

-Researchers at the University of California analysed 47 previously done studies that linked children’s behaviour in adulthood to their toxic family environment in their formative years.
-They found that those who grew up in homes of high level of verbal aggression not only had to deal with emotional problems like anxiety and depression, but also had a lower immune system, sleep disturbances, substance dependency, issues with intimacy and struggled with loneliness.
+Home is a child’s safe haven of love and peace, but when parents blow-up in front of their kids, it can damage their safety net.
+Researchers at the University of California analysed 47 previous studies that linked children’s behaviour in adulthood to their toxic family environment during the formative years.
+They found that those who grew up in homes of high level of verbal aggression not only had to deal with emotional problems like anxiety and depression but also had a lower immune system, sleep disturbances, substance dependency, issues with intimacy and struggled with loneliness.

 Tips For Resolving Conflicts Amicably